 Undergraduate Research Scholar Program

-The purpose of the TTU/HHMI Undergraduate Research Program is to encourage undergraduate students interested in STEM (Science, Technology, Engineering, Mathematics) research careers to begin participation in research early in their academic careers, and to provide those students with a long-term, realistic research experience.
+The purpose of the CISER Undergraduate Research Program is to encourage undergraduate students interested in STEM (Science, Technology, Engineering, Mathematics) to be engaged in an authentic research experience.

-To be eligible for this program, students must: 1) be a full-time undergraduate students in good academic standing; 2) be interested in research in the STEM disciplines; 3) be either an American citizen or permanent resident, or, in the case of foreign nationals, hold a visa allowing her/him to work in this country; 4) be committed to a long-term research experience, and be able and willing to maintain a serious and ongoing commitment to their research project during the academic year; and 5) have worked on a research project for at least 3 months and have a recommendation/evaluation from their faculty research mentor or research supervisor who should describe the applicant’s abilities relative to the potential success of a URS.
-Students interested in short-term and less committed undergraduate research efforts should pursue one of the many programs that provide those opportunities.
+To be eligible for this program, students must: 1) be a full-time undergraduate students in good academic standing; 2) be interested in research and service in the STEM disciplines; 3) be either an American citizen or permanent resident, or, in the case of foreign nationals, hold a visa allowing her/him to work in this country; 4) be committed to a long-term research experience, and be able and willing to maintain a serious and ongoing commitment to their research project during the academic year; and 5) have worked on a research project for at least 3 months and have a recommendation/evaluation from their faculty research mentor or supervisor who should describe the applicant’s abilities relative to the potential success of to be eligible for scholarship support.

-The Scholar application prosess is open year round, and applicants are interviewed when Scholar positions become available.
+The URS application is open year round, and applicants are interviewed when Scholar positions become available.
 If selected and pending satisfactory progress, Scholars may be renewed for each subsequent year, until graduation.

 DISCLAIMER: Texas Tech University is committed to the principle that in no aspect of its programs shall there be differences in the treatment of persons because of race, creed, national origin, age, sex or disability, and that equal opportunity and access to facilities shall be available to all.